ogc1231/sound-burger/README.md

 - **Edit Review Page**

-    - If user have prevousily left a review they can edit the review by clicking the edit button on their review.
-They can then choose to post the updates or cancel the update.
+    - If user have previously left a review they can edit the review by clicking the edit button on their review.
+They can then choose to post the update or cancel the update.

 ![screenshot](https://github.com/ogc1231/sound-burger/blob/main/documentation/screenshots/edit-review-page.png)

 - **Delete Review Confirmation Modal**

-    - User can delete prevousily posted review by clicking the delete button the review, a modal will appear confirming user wants to the delete the review, they can confirm delete or cancel so review is not deleted.
+    - User can delete previously posted review by clicking the delete button on the review, a modal will appear confirming the user wants to the delete the review, they can confirm deletion or cancel so the review it is not deleted.

 ![screenshot](https://github.com/ogc1231/sound-burger/blob/main/documentation/screenshots/message-delete.png)